ylgrgyq/docs/md/leanInsight_guide.md

 * 复杂的 SELECT 查询

 ```
-	select * from GameScore where createdAt > '2014-12-10'
+	select * from Post where createdAt > '2014-12-10'

 	select avg(age) from _User

-	select GameScore.objectId from GameScore left join _User where _User.name=GameScore.name limit 10
+	select Post.objectId from Post left join _User where _User.name=Post.pubUser limit 10

 	select * from _User where name in (select name form OtherUser)

-	select sum(score) from GameScore
+	select sum(upvotes) from Post

-	select count(*) as `count` from GameScore group by name
+	select count(*) as `count`, pubUser from Post group by pubUser

 ```